-After a finger licking lunch we headed into the make your own glass studio.
-Here John and Diana had tickets to make their own ornaments, another tradition we have done with all family members who have visited.
+After lunch we headed into the make your own glass studio.
+Here the in-laws had tickets to make their own ornaments, another tradition we have done with all family members who have visited.
 We advised them to choose bright colors that would show up on the tree, and they did.
 They both had a great time.

-Last on our tour was the new wing of the museum: the modern exhibit (2000 and forward).
-This wing is new to Luke and I. Flooded with light, it highlights very modern and large scale glass pieces most of which have a social statement attached to them.
+Last on our tour was the new wing of the museum: the modern exhibit.
+Flooded with light, it highlights very modern and large scale glass pieces most of which have a social statement attached to them.

 To round out our day at the museum we went to another hot glass show, in one of the new larger studios attached to the modern exhibit wing.
-In this show they made a vase but included a sea life theme in honor of the Blaschka exhibit and their work.
+In this show they made a vase but included a sea life theme in honor of sea creature exhibit and their work.

 It was a full day, but well worth the trip, as always.